 DefinitionThis section has been translated automatically.

-In February 2009, due to serious side effects of discontinued (!) selective, humanized IgG1 antibodies with binding sites for the CD 11α chain of LFA1 (Leucocyte Function Associated Antigen 1; see integrins below) on the surface of T cells.
-This prevents the binding of T cells to ICAM1 (see below adhesion molecules) on endothelial surfaces.
-The T-cells can no longer enter the tissue, dermis and epidermis.
-Additive prevents the release of proinflammatory cytokines.
+In February 2009, due to serious side effects, a selective (!) humanized IgG1 antibody with binding sites for the CD 11α chain of LFA-1 (Leucocyte Function Associated Antigen 1; see integrins below) on the surface of T cells was withdrawn from the market.
+This prevents T cells from binding to ICAM1 and other ICAMs (see adhesion molecules below) on endothelial surfaces.
+The T cells can no longer migrate from the vessels into the tissue, dermis and epidermis.
+The release of pro-inflammatory cytokines is also prevented.

-- In several patients a progressive multifocal leukoencephalopathy (PML = rare progressive demyelinating disease caused by activation of the polyomavirus JC which is present in latent form in 80% of the healthy adults) was diagnosed under long-term therapy (> 3 years) with Efalizumab.
-Because of this side effect the preparation was taken off the market!
+In several patients, long-term therapy (> 3 years) with efalizumab resulted in progressive multifocal leukoencephalopathy (PML = rare progressive demyelinating disease caused by activation of the polyomavirus JC, which is present in latent form in 80% of healthy adults).
+The product has been withdrawn from the market because of this side effect!

 PreparationsThis section has been translated automatically.